 Alfred Montoya is an associate professor of Anthropology in the Sociology & Anthropology department.
 His work concerns, broadly, the intersection of science, technology and society in the governance of epidemics in Southeast Asia, with special attention to HIV/AIDS in Vietnam.

-More recently, Montoya has taken up a related range of medical anthropological interests including work on the link between economic shifts within Asia and the illicit trade in wildlife; the intersection of human health and environmental sustainability; drugs and the drug trade in Southeast Asia; and the compounding effects of urban poverty on access to education, health services and proper nutrition.
+More recently, Montoya has taken up a related range of medical anthropological interests including work on the effects of climate change on migration and health in the greater Mekong subregion; drugs and the drug trade in Southeast Asia; and the compounding effects of urban poverty on access to education, health services and proper nutrition in San Antonio.
 A native of San Antonio, Montoya is especially interested in forming partnerships with local agencies and the San Antonio community, developing opportunities for students to engage in community-based research projects through his fieldwork course.

 Montoya, Alfred, Graham, Connor.
 “Introduction: Death, After-Death and the Human in the Internet Era: Remembering, not Forgetting Professor Michael C. Kearl (1949-2015).”
 Mortality: Promoting the Interdisciplinary Study of Death and Dying.
 Vol. 20, iss.
 4. October 2015.

 Montoya, Alfred.
 “Digital Relics of the Saints of Affliction: HIV/AIDS, Digital Images and the Neoliberalization of Health Humanitarianism in Contemporary Vietnam.”
 Mortality: Promoting the Interdisciplinary Study of Death and Dying.
 Vol. 20, iss.
 4, October, 2015.